portlandcodeschool/jsi/_posts/00-08-03-backbone3.md

     });
 ```

 Finally, we have the server for our application.
 We're skipping over the preample that's identical, and instead we'll concentrate on the routes.
-To note, we're storing all of our examples in
+To note, we're storing all of our server-side data in a single array called `texts`.

-Here, we're going to have three different main routes.
+Here, we're going to have three different main routes:

 1.  a `get` route to `/texts/:id`, this is called when we `fetch` from the **TextModel** and we need to return the JSON object that packs up the value property from the `texts` array on the server
 2.  a `put` route to `/texts/:id`, which is called when we modify a TextModel